aardappel/lobster/docs/source/command_line_usage.md

     Useful if you’ve created something in Lobster that could use a bit more speed, for a shipping build.
 Not recommend to be used during development.

+-   `--import RELDIR` specifies a dir relative to FILE from which `import` (and `pakfile`) statements can be resolved, or any loading the running program does.
+Does the same as adding `import from "RELDIR"` to the top of your program.

 -   `--runtime-shipping` : Compile with asserts off.
 -   `--runtime-asserts` : Compile with asserts on (default)
 -   `--runtime-verbose` : Compile with asserts on + additional debug.